Witness awarded for help in investigation of CTA Blue Line shooting near UIC-Halsted station, Chicago police say

-Officers honored the witness in the February 5 shooting near the UIC-Halsted station at the department's 12th District station Thursday afternoon.
+Police invited Jonathan Kasongo to the 12th District station Thursday to award him for his help catching a suspect in the Feb.
+5 shooting near the UIC-Halsted station.

-The event comes nearly a month after Patrick Waldon, 31, was charged in the shooting on the city's Near West Side.

-Waldon is accused of shooting a 30-year-old man in the back after attempting to rob him on a Blue Line train, according to police.
+Patrick Waldon, 31, is facing charges for allegedly shooting a 30-year-old man in the back after attempting to rob him on a Blue Line train, according to police.

 Police said Waldon shot the victim during a struggle over his backpack.